Tradeling and Yango Ads sign MoU to advance digital advertising and retail media innovation in the UAE

 The partnership also positions both organisations to shape the next wave of AI-powered retail media and transform how businesses discover, purchase, and grow across the Middle East.

-To learn more about the brands and their products and services, visit https://yango-ads.com/ and https://tradelinggroup.com/.
+To learn more about the brands and their products and services, visit yango-ads.com and tradelinggroup.com.

 About Yango Ads